2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Plains States Region

 On average, health and medical administrative services graduates from Park University take out $27,262 in student loans while working on their Bachelor's Degree.

 Creighton University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
 It came in at #9 on the list.
-Creighton is a moderately-sized private not-for-profit school located in the large city of Omaha.
+Creighton is a medium-sized private not-for-profit school located in the large city of Omaha.

 Of the 40 students majoring in health and medical administrative services at Creighton, 33% are male and 68% are female.